sneppy/pokerl/README.md

 client.connect() # Use default host and port
 ```

-Once `num_players` clients have connected the game begins.
+Once all the players have connected, the game begins.

-At the moment it is not possible to follow the actions of other clients.
+At the moment, it is not possible to follow the actions of other clients.

 Contributors
 ------------